 2-Week Florida Family Itinerary: Everglades, Florida Keys, Miami and Theme Parks

-A realistic 14‑day Florida family plan: Everglades airboats, Florida Keys beaches, Miami city time and Orlando theme parks.
+A realistic 2-Week Florida Family Itinerary with kids: Big Crypress, Everglades airboats, Florida Keys beaches and Key west road trip, Miami city time and Orlando theme parks.

 NORTH AMERICAFLORIDAITINERARY